HCL-TECH-SOFTWARE/appscan-standard-pyscan/README.md

 ===========================================================

-Add the PyScan extension to AppScan:
+C) Add the PyScan extension to AppScan:

 1) In AppScan, go to Tools > Extensions > Extension manager.
 2) Click “Add extension from:” button, and select the “PyScanExt.zip” file you created previously.